tinesoft/nx-multi-stacks-monorepo/README.md

 ### General Instructions

-1. Create the workspace: `npx --yes create-nx-workspace@17.0.0 nx-multi-stacks-monorepo --stack none --no-nx-cloud`
+1. Create the workspace: `npx --yes create-nx-workspace@17.0.0 nx-multi-stacks-monorepo --preset=apps --workspaceType=integrated --nxCloud=false`

 2. Move into the created repo: `cd nx-multi-stacks-monorepo` and open it inside you IDE of choice